Peter Parker (Marvel Cinematic Universe): Your Friendly Neighborhood Spider-Man

-In an alternate 2015, Peter Parker is bitten by a spider created by Norman Osborn who came to the past to bite him due to a temporal paradox caused by Dr. Stephen Strange time-traveling while he is fighting a symbiotic alien which end with the destruction of Midtown High during high school orentation.
-After developing spider like powers and abilities, Peter decided to used them to fight crime as Spider-Man as he is sent to another school Rockford T. Bales High School.
-A year later, Spider-Man saved Harry Osborn causing him to get an intership at Oscorp later being revealed it a plan to find his alter ego.
-With Norman's mentorship, Peter get a new suit, Harry discovered his identity and become his guy in the chair and his best friend, Nico, discovered who he was.
-After his suit was destroyed by Scorpion and Peter discovered Norman's true nature Peter was given by Harry his classic red and blue suit based on his own designs.
+In an alternate 2015, Peter Parker is bitten by a spider created by Norman Osborn, who came to the past to bite him due to a temporal paradox caused by Dr. Stephen Strange time-traveling while he is fighting a symbiotic alien, which ends with the destruction of Midtown High during high school orientation.
+After developing spider-like powers and abilities, Peter decides to use them to fight crime as Spider-Man as he is sent to another school, Rockford T. Bales High School.
+A year later, Spider-Man saves Harry Osborn, causing him to get an internship at Oscorp, later being revealed to be a plan to find his alter ego.
+With Norman's mentorship, Peter gets a new suit, Harry discovers his identity and becomes his guy in the chair, and his best friend, Nico Minoru, discovers who he is.
+After his suit was destroyed by Scorpion and Peter discovered Norman's true nature, Peter was given his classic red and blue suit based on his own designs.